Dennis M.A. Gurley S.C.,

 Dennis practised as a Solicitor in England following his admission to practice in 1976.
 He joined the firm in September 1977 and practised civil litigation.
 In 1997, Dennis became a member of the firm’s corporate and commercial team.
 His breadth of experience, therefore, spans both litigation and corporate and commercial law.
 Dennis advises on a wide range of matters, including acquisitions, joint ventures, company incorporation, corporate governance, banking, commercial litigation, estate planning and administration, pension schemes and Dispute Resolution.

-Apart from practising as an attorney-at-law, notary public, mediator and arbitrator, he served as Secretary and Vice-president of the Trinidad and Tobago Law Association and a director of several companies including the President’s Award Foundation, the Trinidad and Tobago Unit Trust Corporation, Dispute Resolution Centre, and First Caribbean International Bank (Trinidad and Tobago) Limited.
+Apart from practising as an attorney-at-law, notary public, mediator and arbitrator, he served as Secretary and Vice-president of the Trinidad and Tobago Law Association and a director of several companies including the President’s Award Foundation, Dispute Resolution Centre, and First Caribbean International Bank (Trinidad and Tobago) Limited.

 Dennis became a Certified Mediator in Trinidad and Tobago in 2006 and has completed the professional designation of fellow of the Chartered Institute of Arbitrators Mediators.
 He has mediated several commercial disputes, Chaired an arbitratal tribunal appointed under the ICC Rules been a member of an arbitral tribunal in an international arbitration and has been appointed sole arbitrator in many arbitrations.
 Dennis has acted for both Claimants and Respondents in many international and domestic arbitration proceedings in the Caribbean and North America.